Student Code of Conduct

 The Dean of Students may develop policies for the administration of the conduct system and procedural rules for hearings that are consistent with provisions of the Student Code of Conduct.
 In general, the Director of Student Rights & Responsibilities and the Associate Dean of Students shall have responsibility for the operation of the student conduct process.

 The College reserves the right to amend the Student Handbook or other current regulations as deemed necessary for the protection of property and/or the general welfare of the college community.
 Students will be notified through standard campus communications of any new rule or amendment of existing policy.
 The College Alcohol and Drug Policy will be reviewed on an annual basis by the Committee on Alcohol Regulations and Education (CARE).

 Community members are encouraged to comment on the Student Code of Conduct or to make recommendations for its revision at the regular meetings of the Student Senate.

-The Director of Student Rights & Responsibilities (DSRR) shall determine the composition of the Peer Board, Student Conduct Board and Appeal Board, and determine which Board and/or Student Conduct Administrator(s) shall be authorized to hear and decide upon outcomes for each matter.
-Faculty representatives shall be elected by the Faculty Assembly.
+The Director of Student Rights & Responsibilities (DSRR) shall determine the composition of the Student Conduct Board and Appeal Board, and determine which Board and/or Student Conduct Administrator(s) shall be authorized to hear and decide upon outcomes for each matter.
 All board members are expected to participate in annual professional development.